SyedImam1998/React-Query/Readme.md

 - This hook required 2 arguments
     - Unique Key to identify the query.
     - function that return promise.
+- Here if your using react-router to navigate inside the application  once a page has got its data from the api it gets stored in the react query memory and when you comeback to the same page after browseing other page you donot see loading data but in background react query makes api call's it will only re-render the page if there is change in data from the API.

  ```javascript
  import { useQuery } from "react-query";